 SQL Compare Launcher (sql_compare.jar)

-The SQL Compare launcher allows to connect to one or 2 different databases, optionally remotely running a script (i.e. to prepare some data or run a consolidation job or wathever...) and compare data.
+The SQL Compare launcher allows to connect to o1 or 2 different databases, optionally remotely run a script (i.e. to prepare some data or run a consolidation job or wathever...) and compare data returned by the 2 SQL scripts.

 Configuration